 Fear is our emotional guardian watching over and protecting what is important to us.
 When fear rises to block our way, we are being asked to look behind it to recognize what it is protecting and why.
 We are then given the opportunity to re-assess the importance of what our fear is trying to protect and decide whether it still needs this protection.

 By using fear as a guide to what is important for us, but not allowing it to make decisions for us, we can make better choices and discard what no longer serves us.
-We learn to become comfortable with fear, and through practicing courage, seek what aligns us with our heart’s true desires. 💛
+We can learn to become comfortable with fear, and through practicing courage, find the path that aligns us with our heart’s true desires. 💛